NUWCDIVNPT/stig-manager/clientV2/docs/app-management-appdata-import-export-implementation.md

 7. Reject the file if its `lastMigration` is greater than the current API migration.
 8. Enable **Replace Application Data** only when migration compatibility passes and a table-summary object was found.

-A safer reimplementation should strengthen step 8: require a valid integer `lastMigration`, exactly one summary, valid table headers, expected row-array lengths, safe known table/column names, accurate declared counts, and no malformed JSONL.
+The V2 analyzer (`clientV2/src/features/AppManagement/Appdata/lib/appDataAnalysis.js`) strengthens step 8: it requires a valid integer `lastMigration`, exactly one metadata and one summary record, well-formed table headers, row-array widths that match their header, accurate declared counts, and no malformed JSONL.
 The legacy analyzer silently ignores malformed JSON and can incorrectly accept a file with a summary but no `lastMigration` because its initial false-like value compares as less than a number.

 Browser MIME detection is unreliable.
-Prefer checking both MIME and file extension, then verify the GZip magic bytes (`1f 8b`) before decompression.
+Prefer checking both MIME and file extension, then verify the GZip magic bytes (`1f 8b`) before decompression; the V2 client sniffs the magic bytes and treats name/type as hints only.
 Do not rely solely on `File.type` as the legacy UI does.

 ### 6.2 Upload and server-side replacement